usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 Businesses such as restaurants may need to rearrange tables and department stores may need to adjust their layout of racks and shelves in order to permit wheelchair access, but they are not required to do so if it would result in a significant loss of selling or serving space.

-The list is intended to be illustrative.Each of these modifications will be readily achievable in many instances, but not in all.
+The list is intended to be illustrative.
+Each of these modifications will be readily achievable in many instances, but not in all.
 Whether or not any of these measures is readily achievable is to be determined on a case-by-case basis in light of the particular circumstances presented and the factors discussed above.